09 Aug Is There A Difference Between Power Washing vs Pressure Washing?

 What Is Soft Washing And How Is Soft Washing Different From Pressure Washing?

-In your research on pressure and power washing you might of come across a third way of cleaning the exterior of your building that is called soft washing.
+In your research on pressure and power washing, you might have come across a third way of cleaning the exterior of your building that is called soft washing.
 Soft washing relies on eco-friendly chemical cleaning solutions to help break down the dirt, debris, and grime on whatever part of your property that you need to clean.
 Once you apply the cleaner and let it set in some you perform a soft rinse with plain water.
 So typically water at a normal pressure instead of the high and intense pressure of a pressure or power washer.

 What Applications Are Best For Soft Washing?